gsoft-inc/wl-extensions-mongo/README.md

 Install the package `ShareGate.Infra.Mongo` at the application entry point level to register and configure the dependencies in a `IServiceCollection`.

+Install the package `ShareGate.Infra.Mongo.Ephemeral` whenever you want to use a real but ephemeral MongoDB cluster with a single node replica set.
+This is ideal for integration testing, as each `IServiceProvider` will have access to an unique and isolated database.

 ## Example